 So, how do you know whether a tilt, swivel, or fixed mount is right for your home or business?

-Fixed vs Tilt vs Swivel TV Mount: Quick Comparison
+Fixed vs Tilt vs Swivel TV Mounts: Quick Comparison

 Feature Fixed Mount Tilt Mount Swivel (Full-Motion) Mount